SAP-samples/teched2023-XP264/exercises/ex3/README.md

 <br><img src="/exercises/ex3/images/audit1.png" width="70%">

 4. Select the Audit Log Viewer Service and subscribe to it.
 This is done by using the create button in the uper right corner.
+The Audit Log Mangement Service can later be used to configure the retention period and to retrieve the logfiles for your SIEM system.
+We don´t need it foe this excercise.

 <br><img src="/exercises/ex3/images/audit2.png" width="70%">